Volunteer Placement Program – 2022 round now open!

 Volunteer Placements provide volunteers from NSW volunteer managed museums and Aboriginal cultural centres with the opportunity to spend up to two weeks with staff and resources of larger or more specialised cultural organisations.

-Up to $1,500 per placement is available and individuals can be hosted at the following organisations:
+Up to $1,500 per placement is available and potential hosts include:

 M&G NSW staff can provide advice on possible placements and make contact with organisations on their behalf.